pervices/releases/README.md

-Releases
+Testing Releases for Crimson TNG
 ============

 A snapshot of binaries and tools that identifies a release.
-Everything within a release is guaranteed to work properly with each other.
+Everything within a testing release is NOT guaranteed to work properly with each other.